Research in Engineering Physics

 Nuclear Systems Engineering

-The United States has about 104 commercial fission reactors producing approximately 19% of our electricity.
+The United States has about 100 commercial fission reactors producing approximately 19% of our electricity and over 50% of our low-emission electricity.
 Our nuclear systems engineering research programs are largely devoted to advancing the state of the art in technologies used to produce electricity from fission.
 Some of our key programs are described below.

 Research in Nuclear Systems Engineering

-If we are to have a viable commercial nuclear energy fleet, we must be able to understand the behavior of a reactor under all operating conditions.
-Professors Corradini, Anderson, Bonazza, and Scarlat have extensive experience modeling reactors from a safety perspective as well as in experiments for validating the models.
+If we are to have a viable commercial nuclear energy fleet and strive to continue to improve upon efficiency, safety, economics, and performance of nuclear reactors we must be able to understand the behavior of a reactor under all operating conditions.
+Professors Corradini and Anderson have extensive experience modeling reactors and reactor components from a fluids heat transfer and thermodynamics perspective as well as conducting experiments that validate the models.

 As simulation takes a larger role in the development of nuclear technology, there is a need to improve the fidelity and complexity of the simulations.
-With a focus on radiation transport and nuclide inventory tracking — and coupling these to other domain physics — Professors Wilson, Henderson, and Tautges are delivering new simulation capability by combining modern computational science technology with new solution methodologies.
-These tools are being used to design complex systems like ITER, to improve radiation treatment planning, to understand next generation reactor designs, and to explore the science-policy boundary of advanced fuel cycles.
+With a focus on radiation transport and nuclide inventory tracking — and coupling these to other domain physics — Professors Wilson, Henderson, and Lindley are delivering new simulation capability by combining modern computational science technology with new solution methodologies.
+These tools are being used to design complex systems like ITER, to improve radiation treatment planning, to understand and improve next-generation reactor designs, and to explore the science-policy boundary of advanced fuel cycles.

 As we look to the future, reactors will tend to operate at higher temperatures in order to increase the efficiency of the energy conversion processes or to produce process heat for industrial applications such as hydrogen production.
-This leads us to the use of new coolants and materials and the need for ensuring that these combinations are compatible.
-Professors Allen, Sridharan, Anderson, and Couet all operate a variety of experiments that test the compatibility of coolants such as lithium, lead and aqueous salts with new, high temperature structural materials.
+This leads us to the use of new coolants, such as molten salts, liquid metals and high-temperature gas, and new materials and the need for ensuring that these combinations are compatible.
+Professors Sridharan, Anderson, and Couet all operate a variety of experiments that test the compatibility of coolants such as high temperature pressurized water, molten salt (fluorides and chlorides), lead, and liquid metals (sodium and lead) with innovative, high-temperature structural materials.
+The experimental studies are complemented by mesoscale modeling of corrosion in Professor Zhang’s group.

 Research centers, consortia, and laboratories